3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Methods

 Lastly, we perform a single simulation that is initialized on a saturated superadiabatic temperature profile defined by,

 where $T_s$ is the surface temperature set to 315 K, $z$ is the domain height, and $H$ is a reference vertical scale height that was set to 26 km.
 The temperature profile was set such that the initial state is superadiabatic, the temperature decreases faster with height compared to an adiabatic profile, in the lower atmosphere.
 The initial tracer mixing ratio was set such that the the atmosphere is fully saturated in the lower domain.
 In the upper atmosphere where the temperature profile becomes isothermal, the vapor mixing ratio was set to zero in order to avoid the case where the mixing ratio is increasing with height in the isothermal region.
-With the superadiabatic simulations, we are exploring whether saturated superadiabatic layers remain stable over time as predicted by the Guillot criterion.
+With the superadiabatic simulation, we aim to determine if saturated superadiabatic layers remain stable over time as predicted by the Guillot criterion.
+In the Appendix, we provide a the results of a CM1 simulation initialized on the same superadiabatic profile given by Eqn.~\ref{eq:superad}, but without any condensation and moisture (dry) to benchmark that the model does evolve to a dry adiabat in the absence of condensation.